liborty/indxvec/README.md

 ```

 ## Release Notes (Latest First)

+**Version 1.0.5** - Added `partition_indexed` for partitioning into two sets of indices about a pivot.
+Moved all random number generating functions into new module `random.rs` (import changed to: `random::*`).
+Moved the implementations of Printing trait to new module `printing.rs` (this has no effect on users).

 **Version 1.0.4** - here!() now highlights the (first) error in bold red.
 Added fast random number generation functions `ranf64, ranv64, ranvu8, ranvvf64, rannvvu8`.